 Securities are classified as held to maturity, available for sale, or trading in accordance with GAAP.
 Those securities that we have the ability and the intent to hold to maturity are classified as "held to maturity."
 All other securities are classified either as "available for sale" or "trading."
-There were no held to maturity or trading securities as of December 31, 2017 and 2016.
+There were no held to maturity or trading securities as of December 31, 2018 and 2017.
 Securities classified as held to maturity are stated at cost, adjusted for amortization of premiums and accretion of discounts, and available for sale and trading securities are stated at fair value.
 The composition of our securities portfolio reflects our investment strategy of providing a relatively stable source of interest income while maintaining an appropriate level of liquidity.
 Our securities portfolio also provides a source of liquidity by pledging as collateral or through repurchase agreement and collateral for certain public funds deposits.

-As of December 31, 2017, our securities portfolio was composed primarily of U.S. government sponsored agencies mortgage-backed securities and collateralized mortgage obligations.
+As of December 31, 2018, our securities portfolio was primarily composed of mortgage-backed securities and collateralized mortgage obligations issued by U.S. government sponsored agencies as well as tax exempt municipal bonds.

 Most of the securities carried fixed interest rates.
-Other than holdings of U.S. government agency securities, there were no securities of any one issuer exceeding 10 percent of stockholders' equity as of December 31, 2017, 2016 and 2015.
+Other than holdings of U.S. government agency securities, there were no securities of any one issuer exceeding 10 percent of stockholders' equity as of December 31, 2018, 2017 and 2016.